kensanata/just-halberds/Knives.md

 **Oratory**: Convincing with well-chosen words.
 **People**: Magic used to read people’s minds and emotions.
 **Pick**: Opening locks and doors.
-**Planeswalk**: Magic that has to do with contact with other worlds and transition into them.
+**Planeswalk**: Magic that allows you to contact and visit other realms.
 **Plants**: Magic related to plants and their growth.
 **Riding**: Riding on animals, mostly horses.
-**Running**: Long Distance Run, Short Distance Run, Rush.
+**Running**: Long distance running and sprinting, chasing and escaping.
 **Shapeshift**: Magic that allows you to change shape.
 **Singing**: Singing songs and playing instruments.
 **Sleep**: Magic related to sleep and fainting.